Chapel of the Nossa Senhora da Penha Sugar Plantation: Condition

-The chapel is in an advanced state of neglect, vandalism, and decay.
+As of April 2024, the chapel was in an advanced state of neglect, vandalism, and decay.
 Photographs of the chapel in 1943, at the time it received a SPHAN (the predecessor organization of IPHAN) survey, show the structure intact and its registration at SPHAN describe an "archive and interior elements".
 Photographs from 1983 show the structure degraded but with exterior elements such as doors and a roof intact.
 News reports from 2016 show the building fully abandoned, robbed of its contents, and vandalized.
 The chapel now lacks an access road, the absence of doors and a functional roof leave it open to the elements, and the chapel site is covered in shrubbery.
 The contents and decorative elements of the interior have been stolen in their entirety; tiling from the interior is missing and only small patches remain on its exterior.
 A large portion of the brick wall at a side elevation of the chapel has collapsed at the base.